cloud-elements/devportal/docs/guides/elements/hooks.md

 * To add event hooks: [configure events](events.html), click **Add an event hook**, and then write the script.

-## Javascript for Hooks
+## JavaScript for Hooks

-Use Javascript to write your global or resource hooks.
-The function signature for all JS in Element Builder looks like:
+Use JavaScript to write your global or resource hooks.
+The function signature for all JS when building elements looks like:

 ```javascript
 /**